dbashford/mimosa/README.md

  By default, this will look for and run an Express app located at `server.path`.
 If you used the Mimosa command line to build your new project, and you didn't provide the --noserver flag, you will have a server.coffee at the root of your file structure.
 Mimosa will run the `startServer` method in this file.
 You can leave this file as is if you are simply serving up assets, but this gives you the opportunity to build out an actual Express app should that be your desire.

  You can change to using an embedded default (not-extendable) Express server by changing the `server.useDefaultServer` configuration to `true`.
 If you created a project using the --noserver flag, this will have already been done for you.

+#### Serve Optimized Assets (--optimize)

+ Start Mimosa watching with the --optimize flag turned on and Mimosa will run RequireJS's optimizer on start-up and with every javascript file change.
+So when you point at either the Express or default server's base URL with optimize flagged, you will be served the result of RequireJS's optimization, packaged with [Almond](https://github.com/jrburke/almond).

+ To start up with optimization turned on, execute the following:

+    $ mimosa watch [--server] --optimize

 ### One Time Asset Build (build)